 i Insider threat

 Franchisees and their employees and contractors, as well as the franchisor's own employees and contractors, can be a particular threat to trade secret security, even if they are not malicious.
-According to the FBI, just under a quarter of insider incidents each year are due to employee mistakes.12

 The requirement to take 'reasonable steps' to protect trade secrets will introduce a greater legal impetus for businesses to take more interest in, and place better controls on, the security around their commercially valuable information throughout their supply chains.
 It will focus similar attention on licensees, franchise holders and other business partners, who will also need to be required to observe mandated security arrangements for the information.
-This is not always taken seriously by international businesses, however, as confirmed by PwC in its report 'Key Findings from the 2013 US State of Cybercrime Survey' (June 2013):

 The Directive also abstains from limiting works council representatives in their use of confidential information, leaving that to local laws, the rules of the specific works council and the employers' contractual rules with the staff representatives.